 If you’d like the mixture to foam even more, add a bit of dish soap to the pan before you place the eggs into it.

 Note: I strongly suggest having your children wear play clothes and gloves for this experiment to avoid stained clothes and hands.
+In the video below I used gel food coloring and it did not stain hands or clothes.

 This activity is so entertaining, but beware it can become quite messy!